leonis/sequelize-pagination/README.md

-# sequelize-paginate
+# sequelize-pagination

-sequelize plugin to paginate query response using scope.
+`sequelize-pagination` is a Sequelize plugin to make the sequelize model paginatable.

 # NOTE

-This plugin use 'number' and 'size' for pagination.
+This plugin use 'number' and 'size' parameters to paginate the sql query.

-- `number` is a integer and begins from 1.
+- `number` is a integer and begins from **1** (not 0).
 - `size` is a integer and should be larger than 0.

 # Usage

 ## Configuration

-Pass Sequelize model class to make the model class paginatable.
+Just pass Sequelize model class to make the model class paginatable.

 ```javascript
 'use strict';